 - Clérigos Church – while visiting this church, climb the tower for fantastic 360 views over the Porto rooftops.

-- Church of Santa Clara – the interior of this small church is all entirely gilded.
-Dated from the fifteenth century, the woodwork and gilding is currently slowly being restored.
+- Church of Santa Clara – the interior of this small church is entirely gilded.
+Dated from the fifteenth century, the woodwork and gilding are currently slowly being restored.

-- Cathedral of Porto – the Cathedral of Porto is located right up on top of the hill next to the bishop’s house.
+- Cathedral of Porto – the Porto Cathedral is located right up on top of the hill next to the bishop’s house.
 It is one of the oldest churches in Porto, dating from the twelfth century